fsprojects/fantomas/docs/docs/contributors/Prepare Context.md

 ### Collect Trivia

 A syntax tree contains almost all the information we need to format the code.
-However, there are three items that are either missing all together or are require further processing:
+However, there are three items that are either missing all together or require further processing:

 - Blank lines
 - Code comments
 - Conditional directives

 These three items are labelled as `Trivia` in Fantomas.
-We need to restored them because the source code originally had them, but cannot do so purely on the AST.
+We need to restore them because the source code originally had them, but cannot do so purely on the AST.

 #### Detecting trivia